LINKS Mentoring Program

 - Fill out and return the LINKS Mentoring Program Application

-Businesses, service groups, and other organizations wishing to support the LINKS Mentoring Program should call Lindsay Cathcart Pennetta at (916) 228-2565 for additional information or to schedule a presentation.
+Businesses, service groups, and other organizations wanting to support the LINKS Mentoring Program should call (916) 228-2565 for information.